New! Guaranteed $2,000 scholarships for Fall 2017 participants on this featured program. Learn more.

 Click here for the academic record appeal form.

-As an Alliance student, you are entitled to enroll in undergraduate courses at Rothberg International School, Hebrew University of Jerusalem (RIS) for which you are qualified and in which space is available.
+Alliance students who prefer an alternative to the Diversity and Coexistence program may enroll in other undergraduate programs at Rothberg International School, Hebrew University of Jerusalem (RIS).
+Alliance students can choose any program for which they are qualified and in which space is available.

 The number of courses and credits earned depends on the program.
 Students are required to enroll in a full course load as defined by IFSA-Butler at the Hebrew University, Rothberg International School (RIS).
 At RIS, a full course load for general study students consists of 15-18 U.S. semester credit hours per semester or 30-36 U.S. semester credit hours per year.
 All students, except those students taking the Arabic Immersion program, are required to participate in the Ulpan course worth 5 credit hours, which is an intensive Hebrew language course that begins before the semester starts and continues for the duration of the semester.
 You can elect to participate in a specific program of study or do general study.